 - Further specific instructions

-Once you have decided on the departure date, time and location, you must notify the RCSA, who will then relay this information to Fremantle Port Operations and the Fremantle Signal Tower.
+Once you have decided on the departure date, time and location, you must notify the RCSA (this must be at least one business day before your swim attempt), who will then relay this information to Fremantle Port Operations and the Fremantle Signal Tower.

 If you are swimming on the weekend, you must notify the RCSA by COB the Friday before.

 On the morning of the swim, your skipper/support crew is required follow the below procedure: